loda-lang/loda-programs/programs/oeis/list1.md

 * [A166033](http://oeis.org/A166033) ([L26 program](A166033.asm)): a(n) = 11/4 +11*n/2 + 29*(-1)^n/4.
 * [A166060](http://oeis.org/A166060) ([L11 program](A166060.asm)): 4*3^n - 3*2^n.
 * [A166072](http://oeis.org/A166072) ([L15 program](A166072.asm)): Define dsf(n) = A045503(n) = n_1^{n_1}+n_2^{n_2}+n_3^{n_3} + n_m^{n_m}, where {n_1,n_2,n_3,...n_m} is the list of the decimal digits of n. dsf(809265896) = 808491852 and dsf(808491852) = 437755524,...,dsf(792488396) = 809265896, so these 8 numbers make a loop for the function dsf.
-* [A166079](http://oeis.org/A166079) ([L19 program](A166079.asm)): Given a row of n pay-phones, all initially unused, how many people can use the pay-phones, assuming (1) each always chooses one of the most distant pay-phones from those in use already, (2) the first person takes a phone at the end, and (3) no people use adjacent phones?
+* [A166079](http://oeis.org/A166079) ([L19 program](A166079.asm)): Given a row of n payphones, all initially unused, how many people can use the payphones, assuming (1) each always chooses one of the most distant payphones from those in use already, (2) the first person takes a phone at the end, and (3) no people use adjacent phones?
 * [A166118](http://oeis.org/A166118) ([L07 program](A166118.asm)): Fixed points of the mapping f(x) = (x + 2^x) mod (17 + x).
 * [A166136](http://oeis.org/A166136) ([L06 program](A166136.asm)): a(n) = n*(n+3)/2 + 7.
 * [A166137](http://oeis.org/A166137) ([L07 program](A166137.asm)): a(n) = 5*n*(n+1)/2 - 4.